-Common health surveys including blood pressure, diabetes, vision testing and general medical consultations in rural and urban areas.
+We conduct free health check-up camps across Delhi to support common health surveys including blood pressure, diabetes, vision testing and general medical consultations in rural and urban areas.

 We educate local communities on hygiene, nutrition and prevention of illness to promote health for a long time.